steffitan23/cubstart-website/src/hw/web/hw6.md

 Before you start, you should know what we're trying to achieve.
 Here are all the functionalities your API should have.
 - Add cards with "/new" endpoint
 - Retrieves cards with "/cards" endpoint
-- Retrieve a specific card by their id with "/cards/:index" endpoint
+- Retrieve a specific card with "/cards/:index" endpoint
 - Retrieves a random card with "/random" endpoint
-- Deletes a specific card by their id with an endpoint that you'll write
+- Deletes a specific card with an endpoint that you'll write

 _Go to **index.js**, and fill in Questions 1-4 with Ddoski's help!
 We will be testing these endpoints you create in Part 3. :)_